Torky24/TexBig---Object-Detection/README.md

 </br>

-- Faster R-CNN utilizes a powerful feature extractor, such as ResNet 50, as its backbone network.
-This allows it to capture rich visual features that are crucial for accurately detecting and analyzing document components.
+Faster R-CNN utilizes a powerful feature extractor, such as ResNet 50, as its backbone network.
+This allows it to capture visual features that are crucial for accurately detecting and analyzing document components.
 The robust handling of regions and feature extraction capabilities of Faster R-CNN ensure the model's effectiveness in handling the diverse layouts and complex structures within the TexBiG dataset.

 </br>